 To get free quotes from top providers in your area, simply enter your zip code into the box below.

-We named Progressive the best provider for high-risk drivers.
+We named Progressive the best provider for accident-prone drivers.
 If you have a less-than-perfect driving record or have recently filed a claim, the company may be able to give you the best rates.
-We awarded the company a total score of 9.1 out of 10.0 in our review.
-Progressive also earned a 9.1 for reputation, 9.3 for cost, 8.9 for customer experience, and 9.0 for coverage.
+We awarded the company a total score of 4.5 out of 5.0 in our review.
+Progressive also earned a 4.8 for industry standing, 3.9 for affordability, 4.1 for customer service, and 4.8 for coverage.

 Progressive has plenty of discount options, too.
 The company offers reduced rates for the insurance on multiple vehicles, for additional drivers on your policy, and for loyalty (i.e. staying with the company for consecutive years).

-GEICO has been around for decades and earned the title of Best Overall in our comprehensive review.
-We gave the company a 9.1 out of 10.0 overall.
+GEICO has been around for decades and earned the title of Most Discount Options in our comprehensive review.
+We gave the company a 4.4 out of 5.0 overall.
 The insurer’s comprehensive ridesharing coverage is especially great if you want to work for multiple on-demand companies.

 GEICO offers a variety of discounts and coverage such as mechanical breakdown insurance, which can help cover the cost of repairs after a breakdown.